akamai/AkamaiOPEN-edgegrid-golang/README.md

   ```

 If you don't provide a custom logger, the library will use its default logger included in the `session.New()` method.

+You can also create your own custom logger.
+See the [logger README](pkg/log/README.md) for more details and an example.

+You need the `session.WithHTTPTracing` option in all these ways of adding a structured logging interface.
+This is to log all requests, responses, and its headers.
+It also requires at least the `Debug` logging level.

 ### Custom request headers